Chunli-Dai/DEMChangeDetection/README.md

 Versions the software has been tested on: Matlab r2020a, gdal/3.7.0

+Code for deep learning and training is Chunli_Detectron2_Tutorial_pub.ipynb, which has been tested/run on Google Colab.

 #######################

 Output files: Elevation change data for an area size of 2 km by 2km.